huzongxiang/sowa/README.md

 ## Description

+Visual anomaly detection is critical in industrial manufacturing, but traditional methods often rely on extensive normal datasets and custom models, limiting scalability.
-We introduce a window self-attention mechanism based on the CLIP model, combined with learnable prompts to process multi-level features within a Soldier-Offier Window self-Attention (SOWA) framework.
+Recent advancements in large-scale visual-language models have significantly improved zero/few-shot anomaly detection.
+However, these approaches may not fully utilize hierarchical features, potentially missing nuanced details.
+We introduce a window self-attention mechanism based on the CLIP model, combined with learnable prompts to process multi-level features within a Soldier-Offier Window selfAttention (SOWA) framework.
+Our method has been tested on five benchmark datasets, demonstrating superior performance by leading in 18 out of 20 metrics compared to existing state-of-the-art techniques.

 ## Installation